The Toads at Bunk Bar, 4/1/2018.

 In June 2018 the Toads connected with local producer and tour manager Dominik Schmidt, enlisting him to produce their first high-fidelity album.
-Schmidt offered to set up a European tour as well, but Matt D., feeling burnt out from the hustle of live shows, persuaded his bandmates to withdraw from the stage that Fall, and the Toads transitioned into a mostly studio project, focusing on the album with Schmidt, which was completed in 2020 and will be self-released in 2021.
+Schmidt offered to set up a European tour as well, but the feeling burnt out from the hustle of live shows, decided withdraw from the stage that Fall, transitioning into a mostly studio project and focusing on the album with Schmidt, which was completed in 2020 and will be self-released in 2021.

 Whatever they do, the Toads maintain their mission of leading all to the Church of Rock N Roll, where they will preside for eternity over the altar.
 Praise be to the Toads, Matt, Matt and Dylan, amen.